Configure Tenable Security Center for HashiCorp Vault (Database)

 The GUID generated by Hashicorp Vault when you configured your App Role.

-(Only displays if Username Source is selected) The name in Hashicorp Vault that usernames are stored under.
+(Only displays if Username Source is Manual Entry) The name in Hashicorp Vault that usernames are stored under.

 yes Password key All (Only displays if Hashicorp Vault Type is KV1 or KV2) The key in Hashicorp Vault that passwords are stored under. no Secret Name All The key secret you want to retrieve values for. yes Use SSL All When enabled, Tenable Security Center uses SSL for secure communications.
 You must configure SSL in Hashicorp Vault before enabling this option. no Verify SSL All When enabled, Tenable Security Center validates the SSL certificate.
 You must configure SSL in Hashicorp Vault before enabling this option. no